pgEdge/pgedge-helm/docs/usage/removing_nodes.md

+# Removing Nodes

-In order to remove a node from your installation, remove it from `nodes` in your values.yaml file, and perform a `helm upgrade`:
+To remove a node from your installation, remove it from the `nodes` property in your `values.yaml` file, and perform a `helm upgrade`.

 For example, if your existing installation has three nodes: